 Today is the feast of Sts.Thomas More, martyr and John Fisher, bishop and martyr.
 St. Thomas More was born in London, England and was Chancellor of King Henry VIII.
 He was a devoted, loving husband and father and a dedicated public servant.

-St. John Fisher studied Theology in Cambridge (England) and became Bishop of Rochester.
-His friend, Thomas More, wrote of him, ‘I reckon in this realm no one man, in wisdom, learning and long approved virtue together, meet to be matched and compared with him.’
+St. John Fisher studied Theology in Cambridge and became Bishop of Rochester.
 He and his friend St. Thomas More gave up their lives in testimony to defend Church unity and the indissolubility of the sacrament of Matrimony.
 Both men had well-formed consciences and were willing to die for the Truth.